 Supplementary texts on the Maltese Economy may be found in the reports published from time to time by Government, the National Statistics Office, the Central Bank of Malta and the University.

-Teachers of Economics would find of interest the Bank of Valletta Review, published by the Bank of Valletta.
+Reference can also be made to the Bank of Valletta Review, published by the Bank of Valletta.